-For more tips & tricks on data efficient data reporting, you can read one of our previous blog post on how to create data reports people love to read.
+For more tips & tricks on data-efficient data reporting, you can read one of our previous blog posts on how to create data reports people love to read.

 6) Go digital!

-Your final best practice for management reporting is to ditch the paper-based reports and go digital.
-Online reporting software are a great asset for your business, as they offer real time updating capabilities, save money and reduce waste.
 These digital reports can be made to be interactive, allowing you to get more granular or zoom out as you please.
 What’s more, they are collaborative tools that let your team onboard the analytics train and work conjointly on the same report.
-Another management reports example we will provide you with is the following marketing KPI report.
+Another example we will provide you with is the following marketing KPI report:

 This is the perfect type of report a management team needs to make actionable, data-driven decisions: a high-level overview of the marketing performance is given.
 Indeed, focusing on the click-through rate, the website traffic evolution or page views wouldn’t make sense.
 On the other hand, the big picture of how the marketing department as a whole works will be more appreciated: total revenue generated standing next to the total spend, the profit that came out of it, the return on investment, etc.

 7) Strike a balance with your data visualizations

 We’ve established that making your report clear is vital to success.
 Another way of making sure that your management report format is digestible is by making sure that your various visualizations are balanced on-page.
 Our SaaS executive dashboard is an excellent example of a visually balanced management report format: